nagi49000/neo4j_play/README.md

 ## Loading data into a non-existent or switched off database

 This uses [neo4j-admin-import](https://neo4j.com/docs/operations-manual/current/tutorial/neo4j-admin-import/).
+The bespoke code for this method is in make-admin-import-files.py and neo4j-admin-import.sh.

 The files need to be prepared for import.
 In the import directory, there is a python script for this, which can be run with
 ```
 python make-admin-import-files.py
 ```